Temporal Locality in Online Algorithms: Time-Local Algorithms for Online File Migration: Analytical Case Study

+In our lower bounds, we leverage the fact that the algorithm is a \emph{function} of the last $T$ requests.
+This allows to reason about the performance of a time-local algorithm on different inputs sharing identical subsequences of $T$ requests.

-In this section, we present a lower bound for time-local algorithms for online file migration that shows an inevitable degradation of the competitive ratio when the visible horizon is limited.
+\subparagraph*{A Lower Bound for Time-Local Algorithms.} We present a lower bound for time-local algorithms for online file migration that shows an inevitable degradation of the competitive ratio when the visible horizon is limited.
 The following lower bound assumes the length of the visible horizon is given.
 Hardness for simpler settings is implied, in particular for non-clocked time-local algorithms.
-In the subsequent Sections~\ref{ssec:file-migration-rand} and \ref{ssec:file-migration-det}, we present randomized and deterministic algorithms that asymptotically match this lower bound.
+Next, we present deterministic algorithms that match this lower bound asymptotically.

 \begin{theorem} Fix any randomized $T$-time-local clocked algorithm $\ONL$ for online file migration for networks with at least $2$ nodes.
-Assume that the file size is $\alpha$, and $\alpha \geq T$.
-If~$\ONL$ is $c$-competitive against an oblivious offline adversary, then $c \geq 2\alpha / T$. \end{theorem}
+Assume that the file size is $\costmig$, and $\costmig \geq T$.
+If~$\ONL$ is $c$-competitive against an oblivious offline adversary, then $c \geq 2\costmig / T$. \end{theorem}